Download and print as a PDF (206kB pdf)

 What is an allergic reaction?

-- An allergic reaction occurs when the body’s immune system reacts to a normally harmless substance, an ‘allergen’.
-This can cause a wide range of symptoms from a simple rash to problems with blood pressure or breathing.
+An allergic reaction happens when your immune system overreacts to a harmless substance (allergen).
+Reactions can range from a mild rash to serious breathing or blood pressure problems.

 A variety of substances can cause an allergic reaction.